r3shape/miniform/README.md

 ```
 | NOTE: The methods `configure()`, `cleanup()`, `handle_events()` and `handle_update()` must be defined for any instance of `BOXapplication`.

 Above is the minimal code needed to get `BOXapplication` up and running.
-From here you can explore the `BOXscene` and the other classes provided in `blackbox.app.resource` and `blakbox.app.ui`.
+From here you can explore the `BOXscene` and the other classes provided in `blakbox.app.resource` and `blakbox.app.ui`.

 Check out the `blakbox/examples` directory to get a look at some "real world" use cases for the library, maybe even kickstart your next project.